 NorthShore University HealthSystem, in conjunction with Loyola University and Rosalind Franklin University of Medicine and Science, is recruiting for a 1-year, postgraduate, advanced practice fellowship program for NPs and PAs in emergency medicine.
 This intensive program offers advanced training in hands-on clinical care through the use of traditional teaching methods, but also the use of our innovative simulation center and cutting-edge informatics.
 Along with emergency medicine, the program places an emphasis on multi-disciplinary learning and communication.
 All fellows will work under the direct mentorship of national leaders in emergency medicine and simulation-based education.

 Upon completion, advanced practice fellows will have acquired specialized skills and knowledge allowing them to provide the highest caliber of emergency medical care to patients.

-There are currently two grant-funded benefited fellowship positions available.
+There are currently two benefited fellowship positions available.
 Each year we will accept 1 NP and 1 PA into the program.

 - Joanna Davidson, MD

 Pamela Walsh, PA-C

 - Jeffrey Graff, MD, FACEP

 - Jennifer Katz, PA-C

 - Provide fellows with a strong knowledge base in advanced practice emergency clinical care, including assessment, diagnosis, and treatment of children and adults

 - Provide formative evaluation and assess the proficiency of fellows in emergency medicine skills and procedures